NutleyAS/ComputerArchitecture-TechnologyConvergence/README.md

 ### Part 2

-For Part 2 of the project was a Linux assignment that I had to answer questions for.
+For Part 2 of the project was a Linux assignment that I had to answer four questions that involved using a Linux

 **Question 1**